 Your data is completely encrypted - we can't see anything.
 It's encrypted 2 times before it hits the vault database, and then encrypted again.

 We generally advise families that the timing from collection of your loved one to return of ashes is 3 weeks.
 However, it can vary depending on many factors and it is best to obtain guidance from your arranger.
+Please let us know if your circumstances require the urgent return of your loved one’s ashes and your arranger will do their best to accommodate your needs.

 There are a number of institutions and people you should contact to ensure a person’s estate is effectively closed.
 Our team is here to help you with that with our Aftercare service, and we’ve also built a Who to Contact checklist that you can download here.